Audrey's desire to help others understand human behavior led her to study psychology. Discover how to handle accusations and blamers.

 The Accusation is a Reflection of Your Accuser, Not You

-I've learned that anyone who accuses us of improper behavior and lies isn't really worth worrying about.
+Let's face it, being blamed for something you are innocent of hurts.
+But the truth is the one thing that survives after all time and recriminations have passed.
+I've learned that anyone who accuses us of improper behavior and lies isn't worth worrying about.
 Your accuser has personal issues that have absolutely nothing to do with you.
-At the time you are being blamed, knowing this may not help much.
-Even so, it is true.
+At the time, you are being blamed, knowing this may not help much; even so, it is true.

-Often, jealousy, insecurity, and low self-esteem are coursing through a liar's veins.
-The only way they can feel their own importance is to gossip viciously about other people, bringing them down so that they themselves can feel better about who they are.
+Jealousy, insecurity, and low self-esteem often flow through a liar's veins.
+The only way they can feel their importance is to gossip viciously about other people, bringing them down so they can feel better about who they are.

 To intentionally accuse someone of doing something they know is a lie gives the liar a feeling of importance.
-Feel sorry for them, my friend.
-They are miserable individuals and cannot find joy within.
-They are unable to feel good themselves so they continue this endless road of slum and slime as they pass judgement and make up lies about other people.
+Feel sorry for them, my friend, because they are probably miserable individuals and cannot find joy.
+They cannot feel good themselves, so they continue this endless road of slum and slime as they pass judgment and make up lies about other people.

 You do not need to prove your innocence to anyone if you are indeed innocent.
-You already know in your heart that you have clean hands.
-This is all that matters.
+You already know in your heart that you have clean hands, which is all that matters.
 It is not necessary to prove to anyone that you are not guilty.
 Do not fuel the evil fire by giving these lies power.

-The Bible tells us to "Pray for those that despitefully use you."
-Whether you believe in the Holy Book or not, the advice is good.
-Only by feeling love for our enemies (anyone who is against us) can we be free.
-So try to forgive and that includes forgetting.
+The Bible says, "Pray for those that despitefully use you."
+The advice is good whether you believe in the Holy Book or not.
+Only by feeling love for our enemies (anyone against us) can we be free, so try to forgive, which includes forgetting.

 Is this easy?
 No, it isn't.
-In fact, it's hard...very hard.
-But if you can grow to this level it will help you to feel peace as you struggle through a difficult time.
+It's hard, very hard.
+But if you can grow to this level, it will help you to feel peace as you struggle through a difficult time.
 Have patience, both with yourself and your accuser.
-The truth will eventually be known, and it is truth that will set you free.
+The truth will eventually be known, and it is the truth that will set you free.

 7 Key Signs of a Blamer